Dhvani-intwala/Cafe-Beats/README.md

 #### Welcome page

 The welcome page opens with the store name "The Cafe Beats".
 A welcome page greets the users and asked if they would like to make an order.
-Users will be provdided with 2 options: Yes and No. Selecting yes will take the user to the main screen while selecting no will exit the app.
+Users will be provdided with 2 options: Yes and No. Selecting yes will take the user to the main page while selecting no will exit the app.

 ----